 Subscriber counts for the most-used cable TV replacers include:

 Almost every live TV streaming service increased prices in 2020, with one major price increase that occurred at the start of 2021, and another increase mid-2021.

-- Philo: Although Philo technically didn’t raise prices in 2019, it did drop its $16 per month plan, leaving just its higher-priced $20 plan.
+- Philo: Philo technically didn’t raise prices in 2019, but it did drop its $16 per month plan, leaving just its higher-priced $20 plan.
 However, on 8 June 2021, the company raised the cost of this package to $25.

 - Sling TV: The company delivered its second price increase in its 5-year history in late 2019.
 Its Orange and Blue packages increased to $30 per month from $25 per month, while its combo package increased from $40 per month to $45 per month.
 Then in 2020 it increased prices again, this time to $35 per month for its Orange and Blue packages, and to $50 per month for its Orange+Blue package.
 At the end of 2022, this crept to $60 per month.

 Price increases for these services are almost always tied to demands from the channel providers.
 Carriage fees are increasing for cord-cutting services and traditional cable TV services alike as the channel providers they offer (local broadcast networks, in particular) ask for more money.